anlhu/Alea.jl/README.md

 ## HyBit

-`HyBit` is a bit blasting based probabilistic programming system for discrete-continuous probabilistic programs.
-It is built on top of another probabilistic programming language Dice See [https://github.com/SHoltzen/dice](https://github.com/SHoltzen/dice).
+Alea harbors implementation of HyBit as described in the paper [Bit Blasting Probabilistic Programs.](https://dl.acm.org/doi/10.1145/3656412). `HyBit` is a bit blasting based probabilistic programming system for discrete-continuous probabilistic programs.
+It is built on top of another probabilistic programming language Dice.
+See [https://github.com/SHoltzen/dice](https://github.com/SHoltzen/dice).

 ## Installation